kaivalyar/AllenDowneyExercises/README.md

 # How to Think Like a Computer Scientist - Exercise Solutions

-My solutions to the exercises presented in Allen Downey's textbook - **How to Think Like a Computer Scientist, Java version 4.0**.
+My solutions to the exercises presented in Allen Downey's textbook - **How to Think Like a Computer Scientist, Java version 4.1**.

 ## Synopsis

 _How to Think Like a Computer Scientist_ is an excellent introductory computer science textbook by [**Allen Downey**](http://www.allendowney.com/wp/).
 Although intitially written for Java, it has since been converted to multiple languages, including C, C++, and Python.
 The later Java versions have been renamed to _Think Java_.
-This project contains solutions for the version 4.0 of the book, a copy of which can be found in this repository.
+This project contains solutions for the version 4.1 of the book.

 The code in this project was written over a span of 3 years, from 2011 to 2014, as part of school assignments.
 It is presented here unchanged, in its initial form.
 Development was done via gedit (chapters 1 - 9) and BlueJ (chapters 10 - 18).
 The exercise solutions for each chapter are in a file named either `ExerciseAnswers` or `README.txt`, with other files providing the Java code.

+**Textbook Version issue**: The version of _How to Think Like a Computer Scientist_ available in this repository, is 4.0 - I can't find a softcopy of version 4.1.
+The differences between the two versions are minor, and can be ignored for the purposes of this repository.
+That being said however, if you wish to contribute the correct version of the book, please feel free to do so by submitting a pull request, or by [contacting me](#contact).

 ## Set Up